palantir/gradle-docker/readme.md

 - `dependsOn` (optional) an argument list of tasks that docker builds must depend on;
   defaults to the empty set
 - `files` (optional) an argument list of files to be included in the docker build context
+- `buildArgs` (optional) an argument map of string to string which will set --build-arg arguments to the docker build command; defaults to empty, which results in no --build-arg parameters

 To build a docker container, run the `docker` task.
 To push that container to a docker repository, run the `dockerPush` task.